 Not only did Tom pick up on what I was thinking, but he also cared enough to see me happy and was willing to go out of his way.
-Which of course I thought was very sweet!
+Which, of course, I thought was very sweet!

-So off we went to get the warm Christmas lights, and the rest is, as they say, history.
+So off we went to get the warm Christmas lights, and the rest is, as they say history.
 We pretty much started dating after that.

-The point in sharing this story,
+The point of sharing this story,

 Tom notices things.